dogukan2201/bloomtalya/README.md

-Here’s a professional README.md content for your GitHub repository:

-markdown
-Kodu kopyala
 # Bloomtalya Guesthouse Landing Page

 This project is a modern and user-friendly landing page developed for **Bloomtalya Guesthouse**.
 It aims to showcase the guesthouse's services, engage potential customers, and simplify the reservation process.